SansGuidon/bookmarks/README.md

  * [Philipp Hauer](https://blog.philipphauer.de/version-numbers-continuous-delivery-maven-docker/) - (2016) Version Numbers for Continuous Delivery with Maven and Docker
 * [Sean Kane](https://www.oreilly.com/ideas/6-creative-ways-to-solve-problems-with-linux-containers-and-docker) - (2018) 6 creative ways to solve problems with Linux containers and Docker
 * [Play with Docker Classroom](https://training.play-with-docker.com/) - The Play with Docker classroom brings you labs and tutorials that help you get hands-on experience using Docker
+* [Hacker News](https://news.ycombinator.com/item?id=16446226) - Ask HN: What best practices for in-house Docker Registry? | examples of using labels and tags when building the docker images

 ## Gradle
 * [Viktor Farcic](https://technologyconversations.com/2014/06/18/build-tools/) - (2014) Java Build Tools: Ant vs Maven vs Gradle